-I’m Spencer Willmott and as part of West London Pest Control, I frequently work in and around Harley Street and pests become an issue when one or a combination of the following factors take shape.
+I’m Michael Coates, and I frequently work in and around Harley Street and pests become an issue when one or a combination of the following factors take shape.

-- Habitat – as a qualified pest controller holding the Level 2 award in ‘Pest Control & Management’ from the Royal Society of Public Health, I know that pests become a nuisance when their habitat is compromised.
+- Habitat – as a qualified pest controller, I know that pests become a nuisance when their habitat is compromised.
 This can mean that it is no longer there due to the built environment encroaching on their space or, that our environment makes a great place for them to go about their business.
 Many London streets, including Harley Street are inter-connected and thus, many animals can move around with no issue at all, undetected by us.

 - Weather – prolonged periods of weather patterns can also create the perfect environment for some pests to flourish.
 Wet weather and flooding push rats and mice, for example, from the sewers into our homes and businesses.

-- Us – our habits can also inadvertently encourage some pests in to our space.
-Rats and mice, for example, have long been known to use to use bins and so on, as a food source.
+- Us – our habits can also inadvertently encourage some pests into our space.
+Rats and mice, for example, have long been known to use bins and so on, as a food source.

 What can be done about them?

 You do not have to live with pests, whether this is sharing your home, business, or outdoor space.
 I can offer effective and humane solutions.